Skip to main content

 CF10 3NQ

-The award of financial assistance given by public authorities must comply with responsibilities set out in the UK subsidy control regime and international commitments to free trade.
+Financial assistance awarded by public authorities must comply with the UK subsidy control regime and international commitments to free trade.

 All applications and financial assistance sought will be assessed against the definition of a subsidy set out in the Act (the four-limbed test) and, where support meets the definition, consider the appropriate subsidy position in accordance with the Act.